johnkerl/pingety-ping/README.md

 ![in-flight.png](https://github.com/johnkerl/pingety-ping/blob/master/screenshots/in-flight.png)

-Pinging the onboard router on the same flight -- stellar -- which is why the desktop icon gives a hearty four-bars review to the signal quality, when the reality is more complexP
+Pinging the onboard router on the same flight -- stellar -- which is why the desktop icon gives a hearty four-bars review to the signal quality, when the reality is more complex:

 ![onboard-router.png](https://github.com/johnkerl/pingety-ping/blob/master/screenshots/onboard-router.png)